Canaves Hotel – Impeccable, luxury hotel with a pool and dazzling caldera views throughout the property.

 - Pool: Fantastic partially-shaded pool overlooking the caldera.
 Not heated.

-- Spa: Access to the spa at their sister property, Canaves Oia Suites, just a 6-minute walk away.
+- Spa: Access to the spa at their sister property, Canaves Suites, close by.

-- Fitness Center: Access to the gym at their sister property, Canaves Oia Suites, a 6-minute walk away.
+- Fitness Center: Access to the gym at Canaves Suites.

 - For Disabled Guests: This hotel is located in the caldera, and is full of stairs with no elevator.
 This hotel is not suitable for guests with mobility issues.